Sarah Hynes: Later life

 Hynes was an active political feminist, with strong opinions.
 She maintained her father’s connection to the National Association, and maintained her own within the Randwick branch of the same.
 She was a member of the United Australia association.
 She led a campaign in 1921 which appealed successfully to the federal government to purchase the paintings of her friend, Ellis Rowan.
-She was later instrumental in fund raising to commission a portrait of Rowan by Sir John Longstaff which became part of the collection.
+She was later instrumental in raising funds to commission a portrait of Rowan by Sir John Longstaff, which became part of the collection.
 In 1928 she lobbied state government approval for the appointment of volunteer rangers to safeguard 29 protected species from damage.

 She was a founder of the Forum Club in Sydney, and its Senior Vice-President in 1933.
 She was awarded an MBE in 1934.

 Hynes died on 27 May 1938 at her home in Randwick, and was buried in Waverley Cemetery.
 She had never married, taking on the care of an older sister who had a disability.